 The squatter or trespasser must reside on the property for 20 uninterrupted years to make an adverse possession claim.
 They cannot leave for weeks or months, regain control of the property, and try to count that time into their adverse possession claim.

 You’ve probably come across the term ‘color of title’ in your research into squatter’s rights.
 To have color of title simply means that someone owns the property without the ownership being ‘regular’.
 They may lack some documents or legal registrations that are usually included.

 In some states, having color of title is required for adverse possession.
 Elsewhere, it might reduce the continuous possession time required to make a claim.
-Unfortunately, in Massachusetts, color of title will not decrease the possession time at all.
-It may help your case, but it is not required.
+Unfortunately, in Massachusetts, color of title will not decrease the possession time.

 Do Squatters Have to Pay Property Taxes in Massachusetts?

 While some other states require a squatter to pay property taxes, Massachusetts isn’t one of them.
-Squatters don’t really gain any benefit from paying the property taxes in Massachusetts, outside of the documentation possibly making them look more favorable to the Court.
+Squatters don’t necessarily need to pay property taxes but it does show as a record with the court.

 How to Get Rid of Squatters in Massachusetts

-Massachusetts does not have a law in place specifically for removing squatters.
+Massachusetts does not have a law in place specifically for removing squatters and is one of the only states that does not have disability tolling for adverse possession.
 Throughout most of the state, a squatter must be removed through the standard civil eviction process as if they were a regular tenant.
 (The exception to this rule is when a property falls under the Boston Housing Authority and the squatter is creating problems).

 It’s incredibly important that the landowner does not attempt to engage in self-eviction procedures.
 Actions such as changing the locks or turning off utilities to the property are illegal.
 It can lead to a lawsuit against the landowner if they take these actions.
 Always remember to act within the law to remove squatters from your properties.